 #12.
 Take a business card.
 If you are in an unfamiliar city, grab your hotel or B&B business card (or take a picture of it) with the address listed.
 If you need to grab a taxi or get turned around walking, you’ll have the exact street address for reference.

 #13.
 Remember to check your passport expiration date.
 Border patrol and airlines can refuse you entry into a country if your passport isn’t valid for 6 months after you come home.
-It can take 6-8 weeks to process a new passport (3 weeks if expedited), so be sure to check well before you leave.
+At the time of publishing, US passports are taking about 13 weeks to process a new passport (5-7 weeks if expedited), so be sure to check well before you leave.

 #17.
 Check-in on time.
 We absolutely love staying in B&B’s, but it is really easy to be out exploring for the day and forget to check-in to our B&B between 3:00 – 6:00 PM.

-Of course if you know ahead of time that you want to arrange an early or a late check-in, just ask.
-You’d be surprised how accommodating most hosts are even though it takes a lot effort for them to be available to you outside of the usual 3:00-6:00 PM.
+Of course, if you know ahead of time that you want to arrange an early or late check-in, just ask.
+You’d be surprised how accommodating most hosts are even though it takes a lot of effort for them to be available to you outside of the usual 3:00-6:00 PM.

 #18.
 Check the water temperature in the shower.
 We often find ourselves going back to our B&B after a morning of hiking wanting a nice hot shower.
 Before I get undressed and in the shower, I check to see if the water warms up quickly.
 If not, I pop down and ask our host to turn on the immersion water heater.